hchkaiban/GeneticAlgorithmInductionMachine/README.md

 Results:
 Proof of concept validated.
-Accuracy shall be be improved with more accurate measurements (in particular cos Phi) and more diverse operating points.
+Accuracy shall be be improved with more accurate measurements (in particular cos Phi) and further operating points.